| | |

 come to realize that the liberating power of orthodoxy could

 transfuse tradition with the dynamism of truth.
+Born into privilege, as the

 daughter of Sir George Sitwell and Lady Ida Sitwell of Renishaw